-- 2 tsp Lemon Juice – Per quart Jar
+- 2 Tbsp Lemon Juice – Per Quart Jar

 You can purchase more expensive ones that will weigh more at a time, like this one that does up to 22 lbs.
 But for now, mine works well.

-Next – peel, core and puree tomatoes.
+Next – peel, core, and puree tomatoes.
 Peeling tomatoes is not difficult.
-A super quick way to easily peel tomatoes can be seen here.
-To chop and puree tomatoes I use this Hamilton Beech Food Processor.
+A super-quick way to peel tomatoes easily can be seen here.
+To chop and puree tomatoes, I use this Hamilton Beach Food Processor.
 It works really well for what I do.

 Cook on low to medium heat for about 2 hours, stirring often until you have the desired consistency you like.
-Don’t cover your pot, leave top open so it will allow juices to steam out.
+Don’t cover your pot; leave the top open, so it will allow juices to steam out.
 This will help your homemade spaghetti sauce to thicken.

-In hot jars, measure and add 2 tsp of lemon juice to each jar.
+In hot jars, measure and add 2 tbsp of lemon juice to each jar.

 Ladle hot spaghetti sauce into hot Mason jars leaving a 1/2 inch head-space.

-Wipe rim clean and place on flat lid and jar ring.
+Wipe the rim clean and place on it the flat lid and ring.

 Place into water bath canner.
-Once all jars are filled and inside canner, fill with water least 2 inches of water over top of jars.
-Process in a boil for 30 minutes.
+Once all jars are filled and inside the canner, fill them with water at least 2 inches of water over the top of the jars.
+Process at a boil for 30 minutes.

-Once time has expired, gently remove jars from canner using jar lifter, and place on a towel on counter.
-Allow to cool for at least 12 hours undisturbed.
+Once time has expired, gently remove jars from the canner using a jar lifter, and place them on a towel on the counter.
+Allow them to cool for at least 12 hours undisturbed.

-Next day, inspect lids for proper seal.
-At this point, you can either remove bands or leave them on.
-(I leave mine on)
+The next day, inspect the lids for proper seal.
+At this point, you can either remove the bands or leave them on.